oliverneut/GoGreen/Final Report version 1.md

 My weak points are that I didn’t understand very well of how Git and Sourcetree work, which led to several problems when I tried to commit my work/code.
 ### Oliver Neut
 In the beginning of the project I was very interested in making an application in team, it seemed very hard to begin.
-But after the first week of coding we got the first demo done, this wansn't really a struggle.
+But after the first week of coding we got the first demo done, this wasn't really a struggle.
 After that thinks got more complicated, we started using frameworks like Spring and mockito.
 I couldn't figure out how to work with it and just helped where I could, I did the checkstyle for a bit of classes.
 In week 6 I started with defining a scoring system that we could implement into the database of our application.
 The week after I looked into encrypting the passwords of the user, this worked out really good.
 Week 8 I implemented an achievement tab into our application, where the user can see how good he is performing.
 I learned quite a few things during this project and these will definitely be good in the future.

 ### Rauf Akdemir
 At the beginning I was a bit disoriented as to what had to be done, so I quickly grabbed the marker and we figured things out on how it should look like on a bigger scale.
 After that meeting I thought I would have a stronger role than I eventually had.
 Because there was no clearly defined task for me, I found myself being disoriented between the parts of the team that actually focused on a particular thing.
-Git was also new to me and that has been quite a learnful experience, because I now really start to understand how software projects are implemented in a big team.
-I ended up working on client-server-DB communiation with Himanshu and Michael, but I wish I would have had my hands a bit more dirty.
+Git was also new to me and that has been quite a learning experience, because I now really start to understand how software projects are implemented in a big team.
+I ended up working on client-server-DB communication with Himanshu and Michael, but I wish I would have had my hands a bit more dirty.
 Working in a team was really good to me, and I think most of us experienced that in a way.
 I kind of wish there was more to do, because I think we could have pushed our team work a bit further.
 We just started really.
 ### Tamer Sahin
 At the beginning of the project everything was a little bit vague for me.
 Then meeting after meeting, things became clearer.
 I think my strong points during the project were that I was very critical of the small points in the rubric and tried to make sure everyone did it that way.
 I also think that my communication with the group was also a plus, especially with the one with whom I made the GUI, Nima.